Post Update: January 16, 2022

 Understanding the principal truths about change.
 Will help you to embrace it and its uncertainty.

 So, the best way to get ready for change is to prepare spiritually.
 Mentally, physically, and emotionally.

 Here are 16 tips to help you get ready for a tough time ahead so you can manage it with strength and tenacity.

 There are two things that never change God and His promises.

 Everything else changes.

-  We have to plan and order our lives according to the spirit of God within us.
+We must plan and order our lives according to the spirit of God within us.
 We must prepare with God for whatever seasons may bring into our lives.

 Making the decision to change how you view what you are going through.
-Is the first requirement for getting your mind right.
+This is the first requirement for getting your mind right.